mrange/so-you-think-you-can-code-2025/day20/readme.md

 - combining compute shaders with render pipelines

 I'm not going to be using any of the more modern styles of graphics programming here (indirect draw, mesh shaders, bindless, etc. etc.); ultimately we're going to be using wgpu in a very traditional way.

+All source code from this project is available [here](https://github.com/canmom/noodles).

 ### A quick overview of the maths